jtkhair/Certifai_MLFullstack_Capstone/README.md

 # Passenger ship powering prediction web application with Scikit-learn, Jinja, boostrap, FastAPI and Docker container

+## Introduction
+This web application is developed based on the joint work between the [Marine Technology Centre](http://www.mtc-utm.my/) , Universiti Teknologi Malaysia (UTM) and the [Hiekata Laboratory](https://is.edu.k.u-tokyo.ac.jp/top), University of Tokyo (UTokyo).
+The details of ship powering prediction modelling is described in the [research paper](https://bit.ly/3mL96kz) presented in the International Conference on Design and Concurrent Engineering 2021 & Manufacturing System Conference 2021

+> _Adi Maimun, Hiekata Kazuo, Jauhari Khairuddin, Siow Chee Loon and Arifah Ali, : "Estimation of Ship Powering in
+> Preliminary Ship Design Using Graph Theory and Machine Learning Method".
+In the International Conference on Design
+> and Concurrent Engineering 2021 & Manufacturing System Conference 2021, Sep 2021, Japan_

 ## Getting started
 1. Clone the repo by running this command in the terminal: